 Date of Authorship for this Version

 Meares, Tracey L.; Morrill, Calvin; Hagan, John; and Harcourt, Bernard E., "Seeing Crime and Punishment Through a Sociological Lens: Contributions, Practices, and the Future" (2005).
 Faculty Scholarship Series.
-Paper 525.
+525.